FIFA can no longer protect itself, says ex-investigator

 He said he urged FIFA to establish protocols with national law enforcement agencies to assist their work, having not found any in place during his tenure.

-"I saw enough of Garcia and Borbely to realise they were both completely fearless and were working to the highest standards of investigation and interview techniques," he said.
+"I saw enough of Garcia and Borbely to realize they were both completely fearless and were working to the highest standards of investigation and interview techniques," he said.

 "You can ask questions, what else can you do?
 You’ve got no investigation powers, you can’t go and wire-tap.
 You can’t do things a (law enforcement) investigations agency can do."